Your search for all stories that contained the word "None" retrieved 300 stories.

 family, respect, knowledge, creativity, self-esteem, freedom, and fun).

-How to interpret the icons: Young men ages 17 to 30 are much more likely to talk about slums than other subjects.
+How to interpret the icons: Boys under 16 are more likely to talk about peace in stories, but adult women

 Trends (Benchmarked against all stories we've ever collected)